Department of Earth and

 available for students in the respective programs at

-moment, theses are available especially in 3-D fault mapping (W
+LMU.
+At the moment, several Bachelor theses are available in

-I expect students to be able to efficiently use text editors,
+I expect all students to be able to efficiently use text editors,

 spreadsheets and state-of-the-art graphics software without any help

-you like to play with computers, especially graphics, you will likely
+If you like to play with computers, especially graphics, you will

-do ok on any project.
-If you hate touching a keyboard, or cannot tell
+likely do ok on any project.
+If you hate touching a keyboard, or

-valleys from mountains on a topo map, none of my projects is for you.
+cannot tell valleys from mountains on a topo map, none of my projects

-I do not hand out field-only theses, though your own project may
+is for you.
+I do not hand out field-only theses, though your own

-contain field work as an element.
-Field work is therefore more likely
+project may contain field work as an element.
+Field work is therefore

-for M.Sc. theses, as B.Sc. thesis periods are too short to combine
+more likely for M.Sc. theses, as B.Sc. thesis periods are too short to

 Sundermann, M.Sc.
 Dec.
 2012 (Thesis title: Deformation of